You’ve opened up the box. Excited because you’ve just got your shiny new Mac computer.

 Migration Assistant Not Working From Time Machine Backup – Do This

 Use Setup Assistant to set up your new Mac.
-Run though the questions and answer them.
+Run though the questions and answer them to set your system preference on your new Mac.

 But, when you get to the ‘Transfer Information’ part of Setup Assistant.